-You may notice you feel hungrier than usual while taking prednisolone, and this can make you want to eat more.
+You may feel hungrier than usual while taking prednisolone, and this can make you want to eat more.
 If you’re concerned about gaining weight, you can speak to your doctor, specialist nurse or dietitian.

 Numb or tingling hands or feet

 These symptoms are caused by the effect of vinblastine on the nerves.
 It’s called peripheral neuropathy.
 You may find it hard to fasten buttons or do other fiddly tasks.

 Tell your doctor if you have these symptoms.
 They sometimes need to lower the dose of the drug.
 The symptoms usually improve slowly after treatment finishes but in some people they may never go away.
 Talk to your doctor if you are worried about this.

 Vinblastine may cause pain in your jaw.
 Tell your nurse or doctor if you notice this.